babyloniaapp/docs/logs.md

 <hr/>

-03.01.23 – Wish all a happy 2023, babylonia team is back to work, we continue working on our lottery project. <br/>
+03.01.23 – Wish all a happy 2023, Babylonia team is back to work, we continue working on our lottery project. <br/>

 ---